kvchen/codeframe/README.md

 ## Installation

-1. Run `grunt` to run through the asset pipeline
+1. Run `grunt` to compile all assets
 2. Run `npm install` to install all Node dependencies
 3. Run `npm start` to start the server